 College coaches across all sports agree that parents play a significant role in the athletic recruiting process.
 NCSA’s 2019 State of Recruiting report found that on a scale from 1 to 10, coaches ranked the impact of parents on an athlete’s recruiting process as 8.
-While it’s true that a strong support system – including parents – can help athletes navigate the ups and downs of their recruiting journeys, it’s important not to get overinvolved because “negative sideline behavior and helicopter parenting can scare away coaches.”
+While it’s true that a strong support system–including parents–can help athletes navigate the ups and downs of their recruiting journeys, it’s important not to get too involved because “negative sideline behavior and helicopter parenting can scare away coaches.”
 The best things a parent can do are to provide support and encouragement, avoid taking the lead in interactions with coaches and allow their student-athlete to be the one to shine.

 Does this mean parents shouldn’t talk to college coaches?

 Not so fast!
-Parents can (and should) talk to coaches throughout the recruiting process – but they should also know when to speak up, and when to let their child lead the way.
-We’ve broken down when parents should and shouldn’t talk to a coach, what topics to stick to and how to encourage the student-athlete to speak up.
+Parents can talk to coaches throughout the recruiting process–but they should also know when to speak up, and when to let their child lead the way.
+We’ve broken down when parents should and shouldn’t talk to a coach, what topics to stick to and how to encourage a student-athlete to speak up.

 When should parents avoid talking to college coaches?

-At the end of the day, college coaches aren’t recruiting parents – they’re recruiting student-athletes.
+Parents should avoid calling college coaches and speaking on behalf of their athlete.
+There are other opportunities for parents to communicate with coaches.
+At the end of the day, college coaches aren’t recruiting parents–they’re recruiting student-athletes.
 They want to get to know their potential recruits and build a relationship with them first.
 The more involved parents are, the more it detracts from the athlete connecting with a coach, and ultimately, hinders their chances of getting recruited.
 A surefire way to get noticed, and remain on a coach’s radar?
 Allow the athlete to take the lead, from sending that first email, picking up the phone or approaching a coach at a recruiting event.

-Parents should also be mindful of the NCAA recruiting rules and familiarize themselves with the NCAA Recruiting Calendars – they apply to parents, too!
-If the student-athlete is interested in a DI or DII program, many coaches can’t even reach out to them – or vice versa – until June 15 after their sophomore year.
-Similarly, if anyone in the athlete’s family approaches a coach at a recruiting event – even to say hello – they may cut the conversation short.
-They’re not being rude – they’re just trying to follow the rules!
+Parents should also be mindful of the NCAA recruiting rules and familiarize themselves with the NCAA recruiting calendars–they apply to parents, too.
+If the student-athlete is interested in a Division 1 or Division 2 program, many coaches can’t even reach out to them–or vice versa–until June 15 after their sophomore year.
+Similarly, if anyone in the athlete’s family approaches a coach at a recruiting event–even to say hello–they may cut the conversation short.
+They’re not being rude–they’re just trying to follow the rules!

 When should parents talk to college coaches, and what should they talk about?